-In the policy, CGP analysis is defined as a single test using tumor tissue only (i.e., not matched tumor and normal) that can detect all four classes of genomic alterations (base pair substitutions, small indels, copy number alterations, rearrangements, tumor mutation burden (TMB) and microsatellite instability (MSI)) in a single test.
-Noridian states that other non-NGS testing platforms may be considered if they can similarly detect all classes of alterations and genomic information with comparable test performance as CGP.
+In the policy, CGP analysis is defined as a single test using tumor tissue only (i.e., not matched tumor and normal) that can detect all of the following classes of alternations and genomic information in a single test: base pair substitutions; insertions and deletions; copy number variations; rearrangements; microsatellite instability (MSI); and tumor mutational burden (TMB).
+Palmetto states that other non-NGS testing platforms may be considered if they can similarly detect all classes of alterations and genomic information with comparable test performance as CGP.